-When the time comes to start planning your move to Bavaria, your future university will be able to give you advice about visas, residence permits, and other important steps involved in becoming a resident in Bavaria.
+When the time comes to start planning your move to Bavaria, your future university will be able to give you advice about visas and residence permits.
 Here are some things to keep in mind.

 Whether you are a doctoral candidate, a postdoc, or a professor, your future university can help you with questions about visas and residence.
 All Bavarian universities have Welcome Centers or similar service units with a friendly and experienced staff that is ready to assist you in these matters, making the process as smooth as possible.
 Our university directory has direct links to the individual websites.

 Several factors are decisive in determining whether you need a visa and if so, what kind.
 Your nationality is the most important factor.
 The length of your stay can also be relevant—there are different visas and requirements for short- and long-term research stays.
 The type of visa you need will also depend on whether you are coming as a doctoral candidate, a visiting researcher, an employee, or some mix of the three.
 The Federal Office for Migration and Refugees provides detailed information about visas for researchers, but the Welcome Center at your future university can help you sort out the fine print.

 Researchers from the European Union, EEA Countries, and Switzerland

 If you are a citizen of another European Union country, a country from the European Economic Area (EEA), or Switzerland, it is very easy to move to Bavaria.
 You do not need a visa at all!
 Like all residents of Germany, you simply need to register with the local authorities when you arrive.

 Researchers from Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, the UK, and the US